 High cholesterol is a leading risk factor for heart disease.
 Unfortunately, nearly 37 million Americans have high cholesterol and another 105 million have cholesterol levels higher than desirable.

-The good news, says Ihab Hajjar, M.D., associate director of the Cardiovascular Research Program at Hebrew SeniorLife's Institute for Aging Research, is that lifestyle changes and medications can lower blood cholesterol.
+The good news is that lifestyle changes and medications can lower blood cholesterol.
 In fact, a 10 percent reduction in cholesterol levels throughout the U.S. population would decrease the heart disease rate by 30 percent.

 - A condition in which a person's total cholesterol is at or above 240.

 - High levels of low-density lipoprotein (LDL, or bad cholesterol), which transports cholesterol throughout the body and builds up inside the walls of arteries.

 - Low levels of high-density lipoprotein (HDL, or good cholesterol), which helps clear excess cholesterol from the blood.

 - High cholesterol produces no symptoms

 - Diet (high-fat, high-cholesterol foods)

 - Smoking (which may lower HDL levels)